blitz/x86.lol/_posts/2022-11-26-lanzaboote.md

 [`build-std`](https://doc.rust-lang.org/nightly/cargo/reference/unstable.html#build-std)
 anymore.
 I also want to highlight the [rust-osdev/uefi-rs](https://github.com/rust-osdev/uefi-rs) project.
-It helps enourmously to take the hassle out of dealing with UEFI.
+It helps enormously to take the hassle out of dealing with UEFI.

 # Integration in Nixpkgs